txtatech/virtual-forest/README.md

 Keep in mind that there is no one way to play (or exist) in the Virtual Forest and it is intended to be an open-ended framework to be adapted per the needs of the AI and/or human companion if there is one.

-**This repo moves both slow and fast.
+**This repo moves fast.
 For the latest versions use 'virtual-forest':**

 https://github.com/txtatech/virtual-forest/tree/main/virtual-forest